jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 <div align=center><img src="Images/1_4.png" alt="drawing" width="1000"/></div>

 Each interface can be individually configured based on the specific requirements of the associated data stream for the IP.
 Each AXI_DMA interface can be configured and controlled separately, providing flexibility and scalability for handling diverse data sources within our FPGA system.
 We have deliberately configured AXI_DMA0 and AXI_DMA1 with only the read channels enabled and configured AXI_DMA2 with only the write channel enabled.
-This design choice is driven by the predominant data flow requirements of our IP core, which involves receiving data from memory.
+This design choice is driven by our IP core's predominant data flow requirements, which involves receiving data from memory.

 <div align=center><img src="Images/1_5.png" alt="drawing" width="1000"/></div>

-Then connect the DMA which can use reference materials [here](https://uri-nextlab.github.io/ParallelProgammingLabs/Labs/Lab6_DMA.html).
+Then connect the DMA using reference materials [here](https://uri-nextlab.github.io/ParallelProgammingLabs/Labs/Lab6_DMA.html).

 ## Run synthesis,  Implementation and generate bitstream